MarcusJohnson91/FoundationIO/README.md

 * call `cmake` with `-G "Unix Makefiles"`, the cmake file is in the Projects folder.
 * Then compile the makefiles with make like usual.

-How To Use libBitIO:
+How To Use FoundationIO:
 ===================
-In order to use libBitIO, you need to include CommandLineIO.h, or BitIO.h.
+In order to use FoundationIO, you need to include CommandLineIO.h, or BitIO.h.
 Tips:

 * You can have as many instances of `BitInput`, `BitOutput`, and `BitBuffer` as you want, for instance, reading/writing multiple files.